 Reviewed by Author Roy Murry

-For you ghost busters out there, this is a good book for you.
+For you Ghostbusters out there, this is a good book for you.
 A spirit has taken up residence in her father’s Indian mansion for the last hundred years.
 India’s religious superstitions come alive when some villagers want to banish the spirit.

 Mores of the past and present come together to bring the story to an end, where being a person is more important than following some precedent set down by ancestors.
-Love finds each of us in deferent ways no matter what our cultural background is an underling theme.
+Love finds each of us in deferent ways no matter what our cultural background is an underlying theme.

 This is a ghost/spiritual story you will remember.

-Buy at amazon: http://amzn.to/1muBKFV
+Buy at Amazon: http://amzn.to/1muBKFV